 Tixel will release your funds the day after the event takes place.
 We wait until the conclusion of the event to protect the buyer from double sellers and fraudsters.
-(Please note: if we are working as an event partner and reissuing new tickets, your funds will be released immediately).

 You can then withdraw your funds from your “My Payouts” dashboard.
 Funds can take up to 1-2 business days to reach your account once they have been withdrawn, depending on your banking provider.

 Remember to update your bank details in the “My Payouts” dashboard when you sign up.
 If this is your first time using Tixel, your bank account will have to be verified by our banking partner before we release your funds.
 This can take up to 7 calendar days, but don’t worry, it only ever happens once!

 You should update your bank details in the “My Payouts” dashboard.
 You can access this by clicking on your profile avatar in the top right hand corner of the site.
 You can always change your banking details at any time.

 A ‘Tixel verified’ event means we are working with the event organiser to cancel tickets that have been sold and reissue new tickets to buyers with the correct names.
 For these events Tixel can guarantee there will be no issues at the door.